tone-row/slang/README.md

 - Shape is a bad name for aspect ratio component
 - child.key are not working for collections
 - find out why cursor is sometimes off by one character in the react-live playground
+- add a license
+- add a how to contribute note
+- figure out how to handle a changelog and semantic versioning

 ## Broad Questions